redstrate/redstrate.com/content/blog/kde-feb2023/index.md

 ## Web+ap support

-I landed support for the [web+ap url scheme](https://github.com/fedi-to/fedi-to.github.io/blob/main/webap.md) used to open ActivityPub objects in Tokodon!
+{{< add "feature" >}} I landed support for the [web+ap url scheme](https://github.com/fedi-to/fedi-to.github.io/blob/main/webap.md) used to open ActivityPub objects in Tokodon!
 Just like matrix.to links in NeoChat, these allow linking to ActivityPub objects online.
 Once everything is in place, we will be one of the first clients to support it!

 If you can't wait, it's also possible to open up regular `https` linked posts in Tokodon by passing it as an argument, if you want to hook it up somehow in your browser.